-In the age of accountability, it is essential to embrace a results based approach and put into place only goals that can be measured.
+In the age of accountability, it is essential to embrace a results-based approach and put into place only goals that can be measured.

-Set a reasonable time-frame to evaluate (probably a minimum of two months) progress, and identify any changes that are required.
-Thereafter, schedule regular reviews with the management team, so that everyone is onboard and is invested in the strategy.
+Set a reasonable time frame to evaluate (probably a minimum of two months) progress, and identify any changes that are required.
+Thereafter, schedule regular reviews with the management team, so that everyone is on board and is invested in the strategy.

-The holy grail of successful social media strategy is engagement, personalization and relevancy, and to achieve that you must be prepared for the shifting landscape that is social media.
+The holy grail of a successful social media strategy is engagement, personalization, and relevancy, and to achieve that you must be prepared for the shifting landscape that is social media.
 Create a roadmap to build and sustain the right channels methodically and organically over time, but build in flexibility, so that you can adapt as things evolve.

 If you require help setting up digital marketing or social media strategy, contact us.
 We look forward to hearing from you.
 Call 612-278-5880 or leave details on our Contact page.